-Response: The proposal would not adversely impact energy generation/distribution/markets and would not unreasonably constrain the subject site from small-scale renewable electricity generation.
+Response: would The proposal not adversely impact energy generation/distribution/markets and would not unreasonably constrain the subject site from small-scale renewable electricity generation.
 The subject site structure, which is not proposed for demolition, could be utilised for future renewable energy generation.